Frequently Asked Questions

 These are answers to common questions that hear.
 If you do not find the answer you are looking for, please call us or message us with your question and we would be happy to help you.

 Acupuncture does not hurt because the needles used are so thin and flexible.
 Most people say that when a needle is inserted it feels like a pinch or a bug bite, but not pain.
 Afterwards, there may be a sensation of heaviness, tingling, or zing (yes, zing!).

 Is acupuncture safe?

-Acupuncture is a very safe form of treatment and it has very few side effects.
+Acupuncture is a safe form of treatment and it has very few side effects.
 At our clinics, we only use medical grade disposable acupuncture needles.

 What is a normal treatment like?